Marine Navigation

 Knowing exactly where you are as a surface vessel is paramount to safe and efficient sailing, with Advanced Navigation products covering the spectrum of marine navigation applications.

-Yacht racing
+Yacht Racing

 Competitive yacht racing, such as the America’s Cup, attracts cutting edge sailing technology as much as it does sponsorships and endorsements.
 As yachting relies on the elements, the boat and how well the crew set sail and navigate, teams must look to find and extract the tiniest of advantages over their adversaries in a very closely competitive sport.
 To gain advantage includes gaining a thorough understanding of yacht dynamics in all manner of conditions.

-Using data from a high-accuracy INS with a high update rate mounted in the yacht and data from other vessel systems gives team managers and technicians the ability to very thoroughly analyse boating performance.
+Using data from a high-accuracy INS with a high update rate mounted in the yacht and data from other vessel systems gives team managers and technicians the ability to very thoroughly analyze boating performance.
 Using a GNSS MEMS INS provides substantial data for list, velocity, heave, pitch and heading that can be used both in real-time but in analysis when testing new equipment, such as keels and sails.

 Support vessels, such as high-speed foils, to the racing yachts are often fitted with a high grade MEMS GNSS INS.
 Accurate and reliable navigation, even in heavy swells, helps support crews rapidly and accurately reach the yacht in the event of an emergency or other need.

-Surveying, hydrography & bathymetry
+Surveying, Hydrography & Bathymetry

 Detailed seabed maps are vital to laying of telecommunications infrastructure that connect different regions of the world and the installation of ocean based energy stations and rigs.
 Knowing the contour and makeup of the seabed strata is critical to safe and reliable cabling, pipelines, footings and moorings.
 Not only by mapping its shape but also gaining understanding of how the seabed changes over time and how it affects oceans, lifeforms and habitats, even climate.
 The Seabed 2030 project is testament to this need, aiming to amalgamate all available bathymetric data to produce a definitive map of the world’s ocean floor by 2030.